Man charged with shooting and beheading father bought the gun he used one day earlier, police say. Here’s everything to know about the gruesome case.

 A disturbing YouTube video

-Around the same time, police received multiple calls alerting authorities to a disturbing 14-and-a-half-minute video posted to YouTube showing Justin Mohn displaying his father’s severed head while claiming he was a “traitor to his country” and urging members of “Mohn’s militia” and “patriots around the country” to take up arms against other federal employees, including a federal judge whose address was disclosed by the suspect.
+Around the same time, police received multiple calls alerting authorities to a disturbing 14-and-a-half-minute video posted to YouTube showing Justin Mohn displaying Michael Mohn’s severed head while claiming his father was a “traitor to his country” and urging members of “Mohn’s militia” and “patriots around the country” to take up arms against other federal employees, including a federal judge whose address he disclosed.

 The video had been viewed at least 5,000 times before it was taken down, Schorn said.